-Fellow, Chancellor’s Graduate Fellowship in Chinese Studies, Asian Studies Center, University of Pittsburgh, 2015-2018.
+Fellow, Chancellor’s Graduate Fellowship in China Studies, Asian Studies Center, University of Pittsburgh, 2015-2018.

 Fellow, Dietrich Summer Research Fellowship for Graduate Studies, Kenneth P. Dietrich School of Arts and Sciences, University of Pittsburgh, May-August 2016.

 Rotary Club of Shanghai Past President Percy Chu Scholarship, 2010.